Everything You Need to Know About Marvel's Multiverse Saga, Including Phase 5 and Phase 6 - E! Online

 The next installment of the saga will kick off with the release of Ant-Man and the Wasp: Quantumania on Feb.
 17, 2023.
 According to director Peyton Reed, the film will "finally spend time in the Quantum Realm."

-Alongside Paul Rudd and Evangeline Lilly, Jonathan Majors is set to star as the infamous villain Kang, who the actor noted is a variant of his character He Who Remains from season one of Loki.
+Alongside Paul Rudd and Evangeline Lilly, Jonathan Majors is set to star as the infamous villain Kang, who is a variant of his character He Who Remains from season one of Loki.
 He will seemingly shake things up once again going forward, as he jokingly told fans at Comic-Con, "There will be conquering."

 Secret Invasion